meilisearch/meilisearch/README.md

 ## Performances

-When processing a dataset composed of 5M books composed of a title and an author name, MeiliSearch is able to carry out more than 553 req/sec with an average response time of 21 ms on an Intel i7-7700 (8) @ 4.2GHz.
+When processing a dataset composed of 5M books, each with their own titles and authors, MeiliSearch is able to carry out more than 553 req/sec with an average response time of 21 ms on an Intel i7-7700 (8) @ 4.2GHz.

 Requests are made using [wrk](https://github.com/wg/wrk) and scripted to simulate real users' queries.